 - 1. Market Rabbits are those in meat pens, the single fryer, or the roaster. - 2.
-Exhibitors must raise (not buy) their market rabbit within the current year. - Brood Doe must be in the exhibitor's possession by May Exhibitor must be in possession the dam of their market rabbits at the time they kindle.
-Purchasing the market rabbits will be a disqualification. - Market rabbits will be assigned a Logan County Fair tattoo number during weigh-in.
-Rabbits with a previous tattoo will not be permitted to show. - Market rabbits allow for cross-bred rabbits, but meat pen and single fryer MUST be of the same breed and variety.

-- Any exhibitor with a market rabbit project must enter and exhibit a 6-class rabbit project of the same breed (if cross-bred it must be a purebred parent) - 7.
+Exhibitors must raise (not buy) their market rabbit within the current year. - 3.
+Exhibitor must have possession of the dam of their market rabbit(s) at the time they kindle.
+Purchasing the market rabbits will be a disqualification. - 4.
+Market rabbits will be assigned a Logan County Fair tattoo number during weigh-in.
+Rabbits with a previous tattoo will not be permitted to show. - Market rabbits allow for cross-bred rabbits, but meat pen and single fryer MUST be of the same breed and variety. - Any exhibitor with a market rabbit project must enter and exhibit a 6-class rabbit project of the same breed (if cross-bred it must be a purebred parent) - 7.
 Rabbits that are under/overweight will be sent home.

-- Exhibitors may enter any purebred rabbits as defined in the ARBA Standard of Perfection.
-Division 001 will be 6class rabbit breeds, Division 002 will be 4-class rabbit breeds - Exhibitors may enter twelve (12) rabbit projects in FairEntry but may only check-in and exhibit eight (8).
+Exhibitors may enter any purebred rabbits as defined in the ARBA Standard of Perfection.
+Division 001 will be 6class rabbit breeds, Division 002 will be 4-class rabbit breeds.
+Exhibitors may enter twelve (12) rabbit projects in FairEntry but may only check-in and exhibit eight (8).
 A Meat Pen is a single entry, a Single Fryer is a single entry, a Roaster is a single entry.